 Terms of employment

-Stockholm University strives to be a workplace that is free from discrimination and provides equal opportunities for all.
+Stockholm University strives to be a workplace free from discrimination and with equal opportunities for all.

 Contact